10up/nodeifywp/README.md

 # NodeifyWP

 NodeifyWP let's you create isomorphic JavaScript applications with PHP.
 With NodeifyWP, you can manage your content using WordPress and output the content directly on the front-end isomorphically without anything like Express.
-Reactify yields all the benefits of WordPress and all the benefits of powerful isomorphic Node.js technologies.
+NodeifyWP yields all the benefits of WordPress and all the benefits of powerful isomorphic Node.js technologies.
 Pretty crazy, huh?

 The magic is made possible through the [PHP V8Js PECL package](https://pecl.php.net/package/v8js) and [Google V8](https://developers.google.com/v8/).
 The easiest way to understand how this works is by looking at our [Twenty Sixteen React](https://github.com/10up/twentysixteenreact) theme.